mjbellantoni/formtastic-bootstrap/README.md

  * List
  * Field
 * Hints
+* Is there a way to make :datetime, :time, :date work better?
+* Disabled inputs
+* Tests
-* More tests
+ * Refactor
+ * More -- See if I'm making sure the Bootstrap classes are present.
 * Documentation
-* Refactor :boolean, :radio, :check_boxes to use common "choices" code.
+* Refactor :boolean to use common "choices" code (if possible.)

 ## Copyright